MrHuntsman/OledHelper/README.md

 ## Features

-**Black Crush Tweak** — Corrects near-black by applying a custom gamma ramp (Reinhard shadow curve) restoring shadow detail.
-Includes a live Direct3D calibration panel, per-refresh-rate profiles.
+**Black Crush Tweak** - Corrects HDR/SDR near-black by applying a custom gamma ramp (Reinhard shadow curve) restoring shadow detail.
+Includes a live Direct3D HDR/SDR calibration panel, per-refresh-rate profiles.

-**Taskbar Dimmer** — Places a dark semi-transparent overlay on the taskbar to reduce static brightness.
+**Taskbar Dimmer** - Places a dark semi-transparent overlay on the taskbar to reduce static brightness.
 Fades out on hover.
 Automatically hides when a fullscreen app is active, the taskbar is set to auto-hide.
 Dim level and fade timings are adjustable.

+**Settings** - Adjust various Windows settings like power/screensaver options.

-**Hotkeys** — Global hotkeys to toggle/adjust features.
+**Hotkeys** - Global hotkeys to toggle/adjust features.

 ---